 These tips are inspired by a reader who shared his guilty feelings about not learning how to exercise his dog in hot weather.
-His dog died of heat exertion.
-Saying good-bye to your beloved dog or cat is heartbreaking – and it’s even worse if you feel guilty about your pet’s death.
-I hope these tips help you grieve and heal.
+His dog died of heat exertion during a long hike on a sunny summer day.
+Saying good-bye to your beloved dog or cat is heartbreaking; it’s harder if you feel guilty about your pet’s death.

 “If there is a heaven, it’s certain our animals are to be there,” says Pam Brown.
 “Their lives become so interwoven with our own, it would take more than an archangel to detangle them.”